ellipsis-drive/python-package/docs/path/vector/timestamp/index.md

 - token (uuid), your token
 - propertyFilter
 - pageStart
+- onlyIfCenterPointInExtent (boolean, default False.
+Indicating whether to retrieve only geometries if their centroid is included in the extent)
 - listAll (boolean), whether to list all results (default True)

 ## listFeatures